 Students are provided access to the MyVista Student Portal upon acceptance.
-MyVista provides students with access to unofficial transcripts, the academic calendar, the ability to add and drop courses, run a degree audit, view financial information, receive important news and alerts, and access the Learning Management System, which houses online content for courses, including lecture notes for courses, syllabi, video lecture links, and additional course material, as determined by course faculty.
+MyVista provides students with access to unofficial transcripts, the academic calendar, view financial information, receive important news and alerts, and access the Learning Management System, which houses online content for courses, including lecture notes for courses, syllabi, video lecture links, and additional course material, as determined by course faculty.
 Grades for exams, quizzes, and other course assignments are also available on the MyVista Student Portal, as well as final course grades.